andrasimion99/tehnologii_java/lab9-documents-microservice/README.md

 The configuration for the data source is in the config folder from liberty this time, instead of the glassfish server.

 I also deployed the microservice into a container with docker.
 The configuration is in the Dockerfile.
+The mysql database is also deployed and the configuration file si docker-compose.yml.